JATISTAN/Excel/README.md

 Created Age Brackets:

 * Grouped customers into three categories:
-Adolescent: Young customers below a certain age threshold.
+* Adolescent: Young customers below a certain age threshold.
-Middle Age: Customers in their mid-earning years.
+* Middle Age: Customers in their mid-earning years.
-Old Age: Senior customers nearing retirement or beyond.
+* Old Age: Senior customers nearing retirement or beyond.

+### Data Analysis
+* Pivot tables were used to summarize the data into actionable insights:

+* Average Income Per Purchase:

+Grouped by gender and purchasing behavior (Yes/No).
+Helped identify income patterns based on gender and buying decisions.
+Consumer Age Bracket:

+* Count of purchases by age group to analyze which demographic buys the most.
+Commute Distance:

+* Count of purchases by distance categories to understand geographical trends.

+### Dashboard Creation
+* The dashboard was built to deliver insights at a glance, focusing on clarity and interactivity.

+* **Key Features**:

+* **Slicers**:
+* Marital Status: Filter sales data by marital status (Married/Single).
+* Geographical Region: Focus on sales trends in different regions (e.g., Europe, North America, Pacific).
+* Education Level: Segment data by education levels (e.g., Bachelors, Graduate Degree).

+* **Visualizations**:

+* Bar Chart: Displays average income per purchase, segmented by gender and purchasing behavior.
+* Line Chart: Shows trends in purchases across different commute distances.
+* Age Bracket Chart: Highlights purchase behavior across age groups.

+* **Aesthetic Enhancements**:

+Added descriptive headers and labels for easy interpretation.
+Included placeholders for images to make the dashboard visually appealing and professional.

+* **Portfolio Presentation**
+* Purpose:
+* The dashboard demonstrates skills in Excel for data cleaning, analysis, and visualization.
+* It highlights the ability to provide actionable insights for decision-making.
+* Images and Design:
+* The dashboard includes placeholders for adding relevant images, such as bicycles or maps, to make it engaging.